sora.body

 Parameters:

-• time (str, astropy.time.Time) – Reference time to calculate the object’s apparent magnitude.
+• time (str, astropy.time.Time) – Reference time used to calculate the object’s orientation.
 It can be a string in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.
 It must be only one value.

-• observer (str, sora.Observer, sora.Spacecraft) – IAU code of the observer (must be present in given list of kernels), a SORA observer object or a string: [‘geocenter’, ‘barycenter’]
+• observer (str, sora.Observer, sora.Spacecraft) – IAU code of the observer (must be present in given list of kernels), a SORA observer object, or one of 'geocenter' or 'barycenter'.

 • center_f (int, float) – Offset of the center of the body in the East direction, in km